0nix/ggj21/twine/ending2.md

 "KILL HIM KILL HIM KILL HIM"

 It's no longer shouting, whatever this thing Bayer is.
-It's droning on and on and on like a tick-tock tick-tock.
+It's droning on and on and on like the tick-tock of a clock.
 The walls of eyes all around dart more quickly, more violently.
 Lady Justice's body bubbles and bloats, the familiar symbol twisting itself into a mangled fractal of golden nightmares.

 Out from the suit armor protrudes a fiery, gnarly skull moving its jaw bone up and down.
 You know, somehow, that it is Oskar Sessler.
 His raspy voice joins the metallic din of Bayer's.
 "KILLIM KILLIM KILLIM" They both holler in a terrible harmonization.